 Best Saucony Running Shoe for High Arches

-The Triumph from Saucony is a top of the line, high cushioned trainer weighing in at just under 11 oz.
+The Triumph from Saucony is a top of the line, high cushioned trainer weighing in at just over 10 oz.
 This plush shoe is still firm, so if “cloud-like” isn’t your idea of a good run, this is the shoe you’ve been looking for.

 - Fits true to size